Khintchine dichotomy for self-similar measures: Dimensional bootstrap

 and taking $\eps\lll_{\eps_{1}}1$, we have $\|m_{n}''\|\leq \rho^{\eps_{3}}$ where $\eps_{3}=\eps_{3}(\eps, \eps_{1}, \eps_{2}, \gamma)>0$, while we see from \eqref{gnuig} that $m_{n}':=({\mu^{*n}}* \nu)-m_{n}''$ satisfies

 We now have checked the required dimensional increment.
-In order to conclude, we also need {to} check that $\mu^{*n}*\nu$ does not give too much mass to the cusp.
-This directly follows from \Cref{effective-recurrence} implying that for some constants $c,c'>0$ depending on $\mu$, we have
+In order to conclude, we also need to check that $\mu^{*n}*\nu$ does not give too much mass to the cusp.
+Indeed, \Cref{effective-recurrence} implies that for some constants $c,c'>0$ depending on $\mu$, we have for all $x \in X$,